Joseph Berger-Barzilai: Career

-In 1924–25, Berger-Barzilai spent a few months in Moscow, where he met his wife Esther Feldman, a Russian Jew.
-Upon his return to Palestine, he was arrested for illegal activities in the Communist party and Comintern, but was only fined.
-After another trip to Moscow, the police authorities refused to let him in on 16 August 1926.
-As a stateless citizen, he had to remain aboard an Italian ship that sailed back and forth for six weeks.
-The International Aid Organization for Arrested Revolutionaries, together with Zionists, managed to obtain his release.
-After that, he lived in an Arab village, Beit Safafa, under false identity.
-He continued to lead the party and met with Comintern emissaries.
+Upon his return to Palestine, he faced continuous persecution.
+After a trip to Moscow, police authorities refused him entry back into Palestine on 16 August 1926.
+As a stateless citizen, he was forced to remain aboard an Italian ship that sailed back and forth for six weeks before the International Aid Organization for Arrested Revolutionaries and Labor Zionists managed to obtain his release.
+He subsequently lived in an Arab village, Beit Safafa, under a false identity with his wife and son, directing party activities and frequently contributing to Comintern journals under the initials "J.B." or the pseudonym "Bob".